frankwillmore/__VACUUMMS__/applications/README.md

 Two-point correlation code.

 IN: list of x,y,z positions, box dims specified at CL.

 OUT: Tabulated radial distribution function.

 ### **center**

 Takes as input a clustered set of cavities and shifts it around until it's no longer hanging out of the simulation box.
-Program does not perform validation check (all cavities are one cluster) only makes sure that no cavity pair straddles a boundary.
+Does not perform validation check (all cavities are one cluster) only makes sure that no cavity pair straddles a boundary.

 IN:  .cav

 OUT: .cav

 ### **csd**